frostming/unearth/README.md

 A utility to fetch and download python packages

 > _NOTICE_ This project is still in its early stage and the API may change before 1.0 release.
-Downloading packages is not yet implemented.

 ## Why this project?